itzg/docker-haproxy-lets/README.md

   `PORT` is the listening port of that service.
 * `STAGING` : set to `true` in order to use staging LetsEncrypt certificate requests

+#### NOTE for DOMAINS

+The `DOMAINS` values is persisted and read from `/config/domains` so that the domain mapping can be changed without re-creating the entire container.
+When changing domain mappings, be sure to edit or remove that file.

 ### Port Mappings

 * 80